Davide-sd/sympy-plot-backends/README.md

 * Matplotlib and Plotly are the two most general backend, both supporting 2D and 3D plots.
 * Mayavi and K3D only supports 3D plots but, compared to Matplotlib,they are blazingly fast in the user-interaction.
 Hence, we can increase significantly the number of discretization points obtaining smoother plots.
 Note that these backends use an aspect ratio of 1 on all axis, meaning that they don't scale the visualization.
 What you see is the object as you would see it in reality.
 * K3D can only be used with Jupyter Notebook, whereas the other backends can also be used with IPython or a simple Python interpreter.
 * Plotly and Bokeh require external libraries in order to export plots to png or svg.
-Read the respective classes' docstring to understand what you need to install.
+Read the docstrings of the respective classes to understand what you need to install.

 The following table shows the common keyword arguments implemented in SymPy's `Plot` class, which is the parent class for all backends.
-Because each plotting library is unique, some of these options may not be supported by a specific backend:
+Because each plotting library is unique, some of these options may not be supported by a specific backend (or have not been implemented yet):

 |  keyword arg  | Matplolib | Bokeh | Plotly | Mayavi | K3D |
 |:-------------:|:---------:|:-----:|:------:|:------:|:---:|